Bring Cooking Classes to your Classroom

 History of Passionfruit

 We come from a large family of several hundred species.
-Most of us are native to the South and Central American tropics, Brazil, Mexico, and the West Indies, but there are species which are native to Australia.
-It was the Spanish explorers who took us back to Europe with them from South America and from there we spread around the world.
+Most of us are native to the South and Central American tropics, Brazil, Mexico, and the West Indies, but some species are native to Australia.
+The Spanish explorers took us back to Europe with them from South America, and we spread around the world.

 Fun Ways to Eat and Cook Passionfruit

 We are one fruit where you eat the seeds and discard the skin.
-Just cut us in half, scoop out the flesh with a spoon and eat.
-We make a good topping for ice cream, cakes, tarts, pavlova; we're good in fruit salads, drinks, sauces, jam, flummeries or with meat.
-Freeze our pulp in ice cube trays for later use or simply freeze us whole.
+Just cut us in half, scoop the flesh out with a spoon and eat.